jondef/TelegramEPFLMenuBot/README.md

 # TelegramEPFLMenuBot
-This bot will automatically send you the menus at the restaurants on the EPFL campus.
+This bot will automatically send you the menus of the restaurants on the EPFL campus.
 It is completely configurable.
 For example you can specify at which time to receive the menu of which restaurant.

 # Dependencies